freohr/rpg-table-roller/README.md

 If you still want to look around the code, I've set up a Makefile with the basic following basic commands

 - `make init`: Inside your dedicated Python 3 virtualenv (or venv, or you know what you prefer), will install the dependencies via pip
-- `make build`: Using PyInstaller, will create a contained one file executable, because I want to provide this as-is to you and not pollute your global environment by installing dependencies
+- `make build`: Using PyInstaller, will create a contained one-file executable, because I want to provide this as-is to you and not pollute your global environment by installing dependencies
+- `make install`: Rebuild the executable, then make a copy to your session local binary dir, ready to be used anyhwere